MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/boot-error-troubleshoot.md

 ---
-title: 'Troubleshoot boot errors in Azure Virtual Machines'
+title: Troubleshoot boot errors in Azure Virtual Machines
 description: This article helps link you to articles to troubleshoot boot errors in Azure Virtual Machines. ms.service: virtual-machines ms.collection: windows